nextras/orm/docs/embeddables.md

 }
 ```

-The example by default stores data in `address_street` column, etc. You may also filter by the nested structure.
-This works for both array and dbal collection.
+The example by default stores data in the `address_street` column, etc. You may also filter by the nested structure.
+This works for both array and dbal collections.

 ```php
 $users = $orm->users->findBy(['address->city' => 'Prague']);